transimmanence/transimmanence/concepts/1-core-principles/non-duality.md

 * **Points of Resonance with Transimmanence:**
     * **Constructed Reality:** The Two Truths doctrine aligns with the transimmanent understanding that our experience of reality is constructed.
 Conventional truth is a *useful construction*, not an objective reflection of ultimate reality.
     * **[The Gap](../3-the-ground/the-gap.md):** The distinction between the Two Truths can be seen as another way of expressing The Gap – the unresolvable difference between our representations of reality and reality itself.
-    * **Un-knowing:** Ultimate truth, as the realization of *sunyata*, is beyond conceptual grasp.
+    * **Un-knowing:** Ultimate truth, as the realization of *śūnyatā*, is beyond conceptual grasp.
 It requires a willingness to embrace un-knowing.
     * **Pragmatism:** The emphasis on the *usefulness* of conventional truth, even while recognizing its limitations, aligns with the transimmanent emphasis on pragmatism and skillful means.

 * **Points of Distinction/Divergence:**